What should you state when greeting a patient?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-When greeting a patient, stating your professional medical title is essential as it establishes your role and authority within the healthcare setting.
-This practice helps patients feel more secure and confident in the care they are about to receive.
-It communicates professionalism and sets the tone for the interaction.
-By identifying yourself with a professional title, such as "medical assistant," you clarify your responsibilities, which can help build trust with the patient right from the start.
+When greeting a patient, stating your professional medical title is important as it establishes your authority and role within the healthcare setting.
+This helps the patient understand who they are interacting with and sets a professional tone for their visit.
+By introducing yourself with your title, you convey competence and professionalism, which can help build trust with the patient right from the start.

 Subscribe